 I have multiple NYSEG accounts in my name.
 Can I receive NYSEG Alerts for all my accounts?

 Yes.
 You can sign up to receive NYSEG Alerts for each account in your name.
-Please set your contact information and preferences for each account.
-If a power outage is affecting your service at multiple locations, you will receive a separate alert for each location.
+Please set your contact information and preferences for each account..
+If you choose to receive Outage Alerts and a power outage is affecting your service at multiple locations, you will receive separate Outage Alerts for each location.

 I have an elderly mother who lives alone and I would like information about outages impacting her.
-Can I receive NYSEG Alerts for her?
+Can I receive Outage Alerts for her account?

 Yes.
-With the account holder’s authorization, you can be added to receive NYSEG Alerts for someone else’s NYSEG account.
+Simply have the account holder add your contact information to receive NYSEG Alerts for that person's NYSEG account.

 I have a seasonal camp that I use in the summer, but I leave power on when I'm not there.
 Will I receive Outage Alerts if my camp loses power?

-If I’m away from home for an extended period of time, can a friend or relative receive NYSEG Alerts for my account?
+If I’m away from home for an extended period of time, can a friend or relative receive Outage Alerts for my account?